This Month in History

 Also that year, Republican gubernatorial candidate Jim Courter of New Jersey loses his general election after switching his position on abortion late in the campaign.
 After beginning his career as a “pro-Life” politician, Courter finds that he has actually been a closet “pro-choice” guy all along.

-- 2005: Idaho Federal Judge Lynn Winmill denies the State’s petition to reconsider his earlier ruling striking Idaho’s amended Parental Consent Law.
+The Pennsylvania Legislature enacts a series of pro-Life laws, which is signed into law by Democrat Governor Robert P. Casey.
+The legislation is challenged in federal court and ultimately produces the seminal Planned Parenthood v.
+Casey ruling of 1992. - 2005: Idaho Federal Judge Lynn Winmill denies the State’s petition to reconsider his earlier ruling striking Idaho’s amended Parental Consent Law.
 The law, enacted by the Legislature in 2000, was upheld by Idaho Federal Magistrate Mikel Williams in the fall of 2000 – but subsequently struck by a 3-judge panel of the 9th Circuit.
 After the Legislature amended the law in 2005, to meet the 9th Circuit’s objections – Planned Parenthood refiled its lawsuit.
 They claimed the law violated the Constitution because it required parents to be notified in cases of medical emergency.
 The Abortion Lobby also decried a provision which required judges to investigate suspected cases of child sexual abuse.
 Winmill agreed.
 The most outrageous portion of Winmill’s edict, however, was his refusal to honor the Legislature’s severability language; this despite clear Supreme Court precedent on the matter.

 - Also in 2005: The U.S. Supreme Court held oral arguments in Ayotte v.
 Planned Parenthood, involving a parental notice law in New Hampshire.
 It is the first abortion case before the Court in five years.
 Outgoing Justice Sandra Day O’Connor sat for the arguments, as Judge Samuel Alito’s confirmation remained pending before the U.S. Senate.